Are we there yet?

 That way you’ll look really smart in 10 years’ time when you look back and say: “Gee that property was a good buy – look how much it has increased in value!”

-There hasn’t really been as good a time to buy counter cyclically for over a decade.
+There hasn’t really been as good a time to buy counter cyclically for well over a decade.

 But be careful – our property markets will remain fragmented and not all properties will make good investments.

 As always correct property selection will be critical.

 Now is the time to take action and set yourself for the opportunities that will present themselves as the market moves on